vtuanjs/saas_management/README.md

 For example: `make -C apps/saas_mngt_service/ env-encrypt`

-- To test your new local env, you can create a new file called .env.local and put your overwrite env on that file.
-System will merge env from .env and .env.local
+- To test your new local environment, you can create a new file called `.env.local` and put your overridden environment variables in that file.
+The system will merge environment variables from `.env` and `.env.local`.

 ### Creating a New Application